CeIest/Gigafile-assets-decoder/README.md

 # Gigafile-assets-decoder

-Decodes the name of the Japanese files &amp; folders downloaded from gigafile.nu.
+Decodes the name of the Japanese files &amp; folders downloaded from gigafile.nu.<br>
+Script mostly intended for foreign animators who receive mojibaked file and folder names.

 ## Usage